OpenMDAO/OpenMDAO-Procedures/release/index.rst

 Assuming all of the ``release test`` commands succeeded, the final step is to run ``release finalize``, which will place the new release on the ``openmdao.org`` website and update and tag the master branch of the official OpenMDAO-Framework repository on GitHub.
 Since this updates the master branch, it will not trigger automated branch tests.
-Only a push from master to dev will do that.
+Only a push from master to dev will do that, which we will do after the finalize.

+Before running release finalize, it helps to make sure you have git set up to run without needing a github login, as this can interrupt the finalize process midway.
+There are several pages on the web that show how to do this.

 Running ``release finalize`` with ``-h`` will display the following help message: